mickmis/mickael.misba.ch/index.md

 sitemap: false
 ---

-I am an independent consulting engineer with 5+ years of experience based in Switzerland, next to Lausanne, and my expertise is in the areas of software engineering, information security and IT solutions.
+I am a software engineer with 7+ years of experience based in Switzerland.
+My expertise is in the areas of unmanned aviation and information security.

+I am employed 80% by [Orbitalize](https://orbitalize.com) as a senior software engineer in the field of digital unmanned aviation.

-Please check out [MM Ingénieur-Conseil](https://mm-ing.ch) if you are interested in hiring my services.
+On my spare time, I offer independent consulting services, check out [MM Ingénieur-Conseil](https://mm-ing.ch) if you are interested.